 The Chinese or Han dimension of the exported Communist Revolution in Tibet cannot be denied.
 Chinese culture and language are forced upon Tibetans under the auspices of Marxism.
 This Hanisation belittles and questions Tibetan ethnic identity, thereby engendering an identity crisis among the Tibetans.
 They ask themselves: Are we Chinese as the Han cadres claim?
 Or are we different?
 If we are different, then how do we assert our identity?

 The 1987 and l988 demonstrations in Lhasa may be seen as the early manifestations of this assertion of ethnic identity by politically conscious Tibetans.
 At the same time, such events also reveal a legitimation crisis faced by the Chinese rulers in Tibet.

 With the appearance of the generalised “other” since 1950, sectarian and regional identities have assumed a passive, secondary role in Tibet.
 In their place, a vaguely-felt pan-Tibetan identity has arisen, particularly in the main towns.

-Ethnic identity must be understood functionally, and its primary function is to achieve the greatest degree of differentiation from the generalised "other".
+Ethnic identity must be understood functionally, and its primary function is to achieve the greatest degree of differentiation from the generalised “other”.
 In this sense, ethnic identity is an aggregation of ethnic variables such as tradition, culture, language and race.
 Which of these variables may be emphasised more than the others depends on the nature of the group against whom the differentiation has to be drawn and ethnic boundaries erected.
-In Tibet, the accent so far has been on lamaist culture, language and race — and in that o
+In Tibet, the accent so far has been on lamaist culture, language and race — and in that order.